urbit/old-urbit.org/_posts/doc/hoon/ktls.markdown

 `^+` is the dual, and natural form, of `^-`, ie, cast.
 The difference is just that `^+` takes a twig and `^-` a tile.

-Nesting is part of geometric polymorphism; see chapter 10.